-Figure 4-2 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - Expected Load Forecast, No Curtailment of Renewable PPAs
+Figure 4-2 Ameren's On-Peak Supply Gap - June 2014-May 2019 Period - Expected Load Forecast, No Curtailment of Renewable PPAs Note - The legends appear to be labeled incorrectly.

 Under the high load forecast scenario, Ameren will be consistently short starting as early as June 2014.
 The average supply gap for peak hours of the 2014-2015 delivery period is estimated to be 586MW.